MBDULAMI/Inventory-Management-System/README.md

 ### Key Features:
 * Goods Management – Add, update, search, display, and delete goods.
 * Supplier Management – Add, update, search, display, and delete supplier records.
-*   ssignment System – Assign goods to suppliers and track their relationships.
+* Asignment System – Assign goods to suppliers and track their relationships.
 * Prevent duplicate entries and ensure accurate record management.
 * Uer-friendly Menu – Interactive console menus for seamless navigation.

 This system is ideal for supermarkets, warehouses, and supply chain businesses looking for a lightweight inventory management solution.